JanHerca/urantiapedia/output/wikijs/en/article/Stephen_Zendt/Poison_Parables_and_Paradise.md

 > _Stephen Zendt lives in California and works in financial services.
 A long time reader of _The Urantia Book_, he was involved in a project to record TUB on tape, served on the Fellowship General Council for nine years, and was host for a weekly study group in San Francisco for twenty years._
 {.is-info}

-## Notes

-[^1] Seal, Ervin.
-Learn to Live, “The Meaning of the Parables,” p.
-23. William Morrow, N.Y., 1955

 <figure class="table chapter-navigator">
   <table>